kylejohnson/puppet-zoneminder/README.md

  * I should move the libjpeg deb to module, so it doesn't rely on a mirror
      * Moved to the libjpeg-turbo8 and libjpeg-turbo8-dev patches
  * Need to setup a config::database class and config::apache class before this module can be called complete.
+ * You will want to manually create a mysql root password after running this module, as the mysql root user does not have a password by default.